MatthewMawby/SearchIndex/README.md

 token at the start of the range stored in that partition, and secondarily based on the token at the end of the alphabetical range stored in the partition.

-### Document Schema
+### Document Table
 In addition to storing information about which tokens are found in which documents, the search index must also store and retrieve metadata regarding each document.
+Document metadata will be persisted in the DOCUMENTS table in DynamoDB.
 The types of metadata stored can be broken up into two categories: internal and external.

 **Internal**
 Internal metadata is metadata saved for each document that is needed to provide